FlintOFF/space_invaders/README.md

 First, you need to generate JWT over endpoint '/api/tokens'.
 After, you need send your token over the header for each request.
 For example "Authorization: Bearer <token>".

-You can find the recognition logic by the path `app/commands/detect_target_command.rb`.
-This piece of code is absolutely separated from this project and can be moved to GEM and reused in another project.
+All recognition logic was removed from path `app/commands/detect_target_command.rb` and placed to GEM [BinaryImageToolset](https://github.com/FlintOFF/binary_image_toolset).

 Please take a look on the integration test `test/integration/api/task_flow_test.rb`.
 It works with data from the test task and contains the results for it.